Skip to main content

 1. Deep Data: We use advanced diagnostics (ApoB, Lp(a), oral glucose tolerance test with insulin) that standard doctors skip, and we interpret them with strict scientific standards.

 2. Systems Thinking: We do not treat "adrenal fatigue" (a biologically inaccurate term).
 We treat HPA-axis disruption.
-We do not treat "gut health" vaguely; we look at barrier permeability and precise microbiome shifts.
+We do not treat "gut health" vaguely; we look at barrier permeability and precise microbiome changes.

 3. Hierarchy of Intervention: